Civil Engineering Program

 UOG’s School of Engineering offers a Bachelor of Science in Civil Engineering to meet the needs of local students and the workforce requirements of Guam and all of Micronesia and the neighboring regions of the Pacific and Asia.

-Students completing the Civil Engineering Program must demonstrate:
+Students completing the Civil Engineering Program will have:

 Description | Credit Hours |